Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

 \subsection{Adaptation to Network Conditions}

 To understand the adaptability of \TheSystem, we explore how it responds to changes in the target bitrate over the course of a video.
-We remove any conflating effects from bandwidth prediction, by directly supplying the target bitrate as a decreasing function of time to both \TheSystem and the VP8 codec. \Fig{adaptation} shows (in black) the target bitrate, along with the achieved bitrates of both schemes, and the associated perceptual quality~\cite{lpips} for a single video over the course of 220s of video-time\footnote{The timeseries are aligned to ensure that VPX and \TheSystem receive identical number of video frames to remove any confounding effect from differing latencies.}.
-We observe that initially (first 60s), at high target bitrates, \TheSystem and VP8 perform very similarly because they are both transmitting just VP8 compressed frames at full (1024$\times$1024) resolution.
-As the target bitrate decreases (60--75s), VP8 tries to reduce its output bitrate by doing more quantization at the cost of worse perceptual quality (i.e., higher LPIPS).
-In contrast, \TheSystem is able to transition to sending 512$\times$512 frames in its \PF stream, which are upsampled with better perceptual quality (lower LPIPS) than even the 1024$\times$1024 video.
-Once VP8 has hit its minimum achievable bitrate of $\sim$550~Kbps (after 75s), there is nothing more it can do, and it stops responding to the input target bitrate.
+We remove any conflating effects from bandwidth prediction by directly supplying the target bitrate as a decreasing function of time to both \TheSystem and the VP8 codec. \TheSystem uses only VP8 through all bitrates for a fair comparison. \Fig{adaptation} shows (in black) the target bitrate, along with the achieved bitrates of both schemes, and the associated perceptual quality~\cite{lpips} for a single video over the course of 220s of video-time\footnote{The timeseries are aligned to ensure that VP8 and \TheSystem receive the same video frames to remove confounding effects of differing latencies.}.
+We observe that initially (first 120s), at high target bitrates, \TheSystem and VP8 perform very similarly because they are both transmitting just VP8 compressed frames at full (1024$\times$1024) resolution.
+Once VP8 has hit its minimum achievable bitrate of $\sim$550~Kbps (after 120s), there is nothing more it can do, and it stops responding to the input target bitrate.
 However, \TheSystem continues to lower its \PF stream resolution and/or bitrate in small steps all the way to the lowest target bitrate of \SI{20}{Kbps}.
-It switches resolutions at the transition points denoted in \Tab{resolution_bitrate_regime}.
-As the resolution of the \PF stream decreases, as expected, the perceptual quality worsens but is still better than VP8's visual quality.
+Since \TheSystem is only using VP8 here, it switches to 512$\times$512 at \SI{550}{Kbps}, 256$\times$256 at \SI{180}{Kbps}, and 128$\times$128 at \SI{30}{Kbps}.
+This design choice might cause abrupt shifts in quality around the transition points between resolutions.
+However, \TheSystem prioritizes responsiveness to the target bitrate over the hysteresis that classical encoders experience which, in turn, leads to packet losses due to overshooting and glitches.
+As the resolution of the \PF stream decreases, as expected, the perceptual quality of \TheSystem worsens but is still better than VP8's visual quality.
 This shows that \TheSystem can adapt well to bandwidth variations, though we leave the design of a transport and adaptation layer that provides fast and accurate feedback to \TheSystem for future work.